chongjie/bigmemory/chapter1.md

 4. Print the `dim` of `bm`.
 5. Print the `colnames` of `bm`.
 6. Assign the vector `letters[1:8]` as the column names of `bm`.
-7. Print the `dim` of `bm` one more time to verify that the column names are now changed.
+7. Print the `colnames` of `bm` one more time to verify that the column names are now changed.